rhodey/lock.host-wasm-js/README.md

 curl https://wasmtime.dev/install.sh -sSf | bash
 ```

-You also need [wac](https://github.com/bytecodealliance/wac) and unfortunately this is a long build:
+You also need [wac](https://github.com/bytecodealliance/wac) and this one takes a few minutes:
 ```
 cargo install wac-cli
 ```